Contents of this page:

 Buying Property in Ecuador

 Anyone in the world can freely buy property in Ecuador.
 You can arrive in the country, and buy real estate the very same day using only your passport as identification.
 This is not just a policy of the current administration that can easily be changed – the Ecuador constitution guarantees the right to buy and hold property for everyone, citizens and foreigners alike.
-In fact, once you are in the country with a valid visa, the Ecuador Constitution guarantees that you have the same equal rights as Ecuadorian citizens with the exception that you can not vote!
+In fact, once you are in the country with a valid visa, the Ecuador Constitution guarantees that you have the same legal rights as Ecuadorian citizens, with the exception that you can not vote!

 Additionally, there are no restrictions on owning beachfront property as there is in some other countries.
 There has never been a case of the government "seizing" foreign owned real estate (and to be fair, even in other countries (i.e. Mexico) the problems have mostly been the result of buying property that the seller did not have the right to sell – a proper title search, or buying title insurance, mitigates this risk).

-The one caveat in Ecuador is to be wary when buying property that is "Derechos y acciones" – basically, the rights granted to heirs when a property owner dies without a will.
-The risk is that unknown heirs could potentially file a claim on the property in the future.
-Fortunately, this situation will always be discovered during the title search and the transaction can be terminated immediately, or title insurance could be purchased which would cover the losses from any future claim.
-While title insurance is NOT always necessary, don't let a seller rush you into any transaction without having a lawyer do a proper title search.
+The one caveat in Ecuador is to be wary when buying property that is "Derechos y Acciones" – basically, the rights granted to heirs when a property owner dies and leaves the property to his or her estate.
+The risk is that unknown heirs could potentially file a claim on the property in the future (see additional info here).

 Many people are understandably wary of international real estate investments.
-Laws vary from country to country, even within one region (ie, South America), and you need to understand the local market and analyze the properties that are for sale.
-Ecuador real estate is very secure from a legal standpoint - the property ownership laws are quite well written, understandable, and constitutionally guaranteed.
+Laws vary from country to country, even within one region (i.e., South America), and you need to understand the local market and analyze the properties that are for sale.
+Ecuador real estate is very secure from a legal standpoint - the property ownership laws are very well written, understandable, and constitutionally guaranteed.
 If you are thinking of living overseas, Ecuador is a perfect country for International Living.

 Financing Property in Ecuador